 Natalie Underberg-Goode

-Dr. Natalie Underberg-Goode is Assistant Director and Professor of Digital Media and Folklore in the UCF Nicholson School of Communication and Media.
+Dr. Natalie Underberg-Goode is Associate Director and Professor of Digital Media and Folklore in the UCF Nicholson School of Communication and Media.

 Digital Ethnography book cover